Facing Overwhelm as an Adult

 Behind Adult Overwhelm

-Changes and Challenges That Overwhelm
+Changes and Challenges That Lead to Overwhelm

 Being responsible for the important people and things in your life can be overwhelming.
 Having a perfectionist, ambitious, or overzealous attitude can make you more vulnerable to emotional overwhelm.
 Negative life transitions like losing someone very dear can bring about overwhelm.